 Also, if hair follicles are completely lost, this procedure is less likely to help patients.
 Patients may need to opt for hair transplant surgery.

-The procedure takes one to two hours depending on amount of hair loss.
+The procedure takes 1-2 hours, depending on amount of hair loss.
 Since an inflammatory process is initiated at the wound site, there may be mild pain or discomfort felt by the patient at the site where PRP is injected.
-Patient are not advised not to take any anti-inflammatory medication since it may interfere in the natural healing process of PRP.
+Patients are advised not to take any anti-inflammatory medication, since it may interfere in the natural healing process of PRP.
 Patients generally have to receive this treatment multiple times before they can see any results.
 However, some patients may only have to receive this therapy once a year.

 Acell plus PRP

-ACell (Matri-stem) has been mixed with PRP (Platelet Rich Plasma) by many cosmetic surgeons as a form of treatment for specific hair loss candidates to slow down genetically induced hair loss or even other types of hair loss that includes thinning of hair.
+ACell (Matri-stem) has been mixed with PRP (Platelet Rich Plasma) by many cosmetic surgeons as a form of treatment for specific hair loss candidates to slow down genetically-induced hair loss and other types of hair loss that includes thinning of hair.

-ACell is the by-product of urinary bladder tissue of pigs that is stripped of all of its cells before introducing to humans.
+ACell is a by-product of the urinary bladder tissue of pigs that is stripped of all of its cells before.
 It has remarkable regenerative properties and works by recruiting huge numbers of adult stem cells to the site of injury.
 It provides growth factors and proteins necessary for tissue regeneration.
 It does not require the harvesting of tissue, but PRP is harvested into the tissue.
-A premixed combination of PRP and Acell is thought to both prevent and regenerate hair in people facing genetic hair loss.
+A premixed combination of PRP and Acell is thought to both prevent loss and regenerate hair in people facing genetic hair loss.

 Acell is available in a powder form, and when mixed with PRP, it is injected into the affected scalp.
 This combination acts like a hair evolution accelerator.

-The injected area may have mild swelling, it may even be tender to touch.
-Swelling may go away within few hours after the procedure while tenderness may go away in a couple of days.
+The injected area may have mild swelling or it may even be tender to touch.
+Swelling should go away within a few hours after the procedure while tenderness may go away in a couple of days.
 There is a possibility of the area getting infected, but this is rare.